 The Professional Years - 1996-Present

 Richard engages in a wide range of professional activity.
-In addition to the work with Ernest Rossi, he is currently President of the Global Association of Interpersonal Neurobiology Studies (GAINS), and an Esteemed Member of the International Council of Professional Therapists.
+In addition to the work with Ernest Rossi, he is a Past-President of the Global Association of Interpersonal Neurobiology Studies (GAINS), and an Esteemed Member of the International Council of Professional Therapists.
 He sits on the editorial board of The Neuropsychotherapist; and the International Journal for Psychsocial Genomics.
 He is director of the Mindscience Institute which acts as an information hub for therapists around the globe.
 In these capacities, and as a sought after speaker and educator, he is received around the world at conferences and other professional programs.

 Richard has been a regular presenter at the Milton Erickson Foundation conferences in the USA and to the Australian profession through the Australian Counsellors Association.
 He has spoken in many locations including: Lucerne, Switzerland; Hong Kong, China; Sarajevo, Bosnia-Hertzegivina; Kathmandu, Nepal; Kuching, Malaysia; Noordwijkerhout, The Netherlands; Ottowa, Victoria and Saskatoon, Canada.
 He has been warmly included in the work of the international social work group, Strengths based Practice, led by Venkat Pulla, PhD.
 This has opened a connection with the Asia and the sub-continent.